-Last updated in May 2022.
+Last updated in July 2023.

 What is Esketit?

-Esketit launched in early 2021 and offers investors to refinance consumer loans from loan originators based in both developed and emerging markets.
-It has funded €224.50m worth of loans to date - see Esketit statistics for more historical performance insights.
+Esketit launched in early 2021 and has been growing rapidly since then by offering investors the opportunity to refinance consumer loans by CreamFinance Group loan originators based in both developed and emerging markets.
+The platform has funded more than €265 million worth of loans to date with €17m funded on average every month during the past 12 months by a total of 13,000 investors.

 Key Takeaways

-How Investing on Esketit Works
+How Esketit Works

 Investors can use an auto-invest feature and buy and sell investments at a secondary market.
-Esketit also offers to buy back loans from investors with a 1% discount for faster liquidity.

 Esketit Returns & Fees

-Investors can make an additional 1% on initial investments using the referral bonus.
 Esketit doesn’t charge fees to investors, while borrower fees are not disclosed and depend on the originating company.

 Esketit Management

 No financial statements are available for the platform itself.
-The last (unaudited) financial data for CFG was for 2019, when the Group made approx. €0.7m profit.
-The Group is backed by over €30m private capital (most recent series B), with South African Capitec as one of the strategic shareholders.
+The latest financial data for CreamFinance Group is their 2021 annual report when the Group made approx. €3.4m profit.
+The Group is backed by over €30m in private capital (most recent series B), with South African Capitec as one of the strategic shareholders.

 Special Considerations